 Aiming to raise awareness of progress and remaining gaps and challenges in malaria-eliminating countries, and to influence national and global policy and financing.

 The MEG has hosted study tours of the malaria elimination efforts in China, Mexico, South Africa, Sri Lanka, United Arab Emirates, and Zanzibar.

 With leadership from the MEG and Global Health Group, The Lancet published a special series of four papers and four comments on malaria elimination in November 2010.
-The Lancet Series examines the technical, operational, and financial challenges that confront the 36 malaria-eliminating countries.
+The Lancet Series examines the technical, operational, and financial challenges that confront malaria-eliminating countries.
 In four papers, the Series provides an overview of elimination, quantifies the relative technical and operational feasibility of elimination, and investigates the challenges, risks, operational requirements, costs and benefits of achieving elimination and preventing the reintroduction of malaria.

 In 2009, the MEG published two major works on malaria elimination which synthesize current evidence and understanding of elimination: Shrinking the Malaria Map: A Guide on Malaria Elimination for Policy Makers and its companion, Shrinking the Malaria Map: A Prospectus on Malaria Elimination.
 Translations of these documents into Chinese, French, Portuguese and Spanish are available in electronic format.
 The Shrinking the Malaria Map publications and other malaria elimination resources are available on the MEG website.

 Since December 2007, the Malaria Elimination Initiative has convened nine MEG meetings, often in a country working towards elimination.